austinksmith/Hamsters.js/README.md

 ```
 We can even define a function to split across all available threads like so

-Alternatively we can split this task among 4 threads for paralell execution like so

 ```
 //All threads and let's aggregate our individual thread results into one final output function() {